Cauliflower, Mushroom & Millet Bake

-7. Sauté onion, mushroom and garlic in a large frying pan or wok until onion has softened.
+7. Sauté onion, mushroom and garlic with a couple of squirts of oil spray in a large frying pan or wok until onion has softened.

 8. Drain porcini mushrooms, keeping the stock.
-Chop porcinis into very small pieces with scissors and add to the mushroom/onion mixture.
+When softened, chop into very small pieces with scissors and add to the mushroom/onion mixture.

 9. In a small saucepan, whisk sauce ingredients until dissolved.
 Warm gently until just before boiling point.
 Keep warm.